 It seems like oat milk is everywhere these days, and if you’re following a gluten-free diet, you might be asking yourself, is oat milk gluten-free?
 In this article, I discuss why oat milk may – or may not be – gluten-free and whether it’s safe to consume on a gluten-free diet.
 I also tested Silk Oat milk for hidden gluten and was shocked by the results.
 This article contains affiliate links.
 Please see my disclosures.

 The explosion of dairy-free “milk” alternatives is hard to ignore.
-You have almond milk, cashew milk, flax milk, pea milk, soy milk, rice milk, coconut milk and now oat milk on the scene.
+There’s almond milk, cashew milk, flax milk, pea milk, soy milk, rice milk, coconut milk, and now, oat milk.

 Is Oat Milk Gluten-Free?

 Oat milk can be safe to consume on a gluten-free diet, but it depends on several factors, including what brand you’re using and how the brand tests its products for gluten.

 Oats are an extremely controversial ingredient in gluten-free land; even certified gluten-free labeled oats have been shown to contain gluten.
 Again, it depends on how the oats are processed and if the manufacturer has safe allergen protocols in place.

 The bottom line is that oat milk can be gluten-free, but it’s essential to understand the many nuances surrounding oats first.

 Oats are technically gluten-free; however, they’re controversial for several reasons: